 Struck by the way songs about cities often celebrate the mundane (San Francisco has cable cars; in Chicago, men dance with their wives), I took the concept to its logi- cal extreme for an ode to the city I lived in: Somerville, Massachusetts.

-It became a popular paen, getting released as a regional single and denounced in The Somerville Times as “exploit- ing our city as surely as Exxon exploits its custom- ers.”
-(Click here or photo on right to hear exploitation.)
+It became a popular paen, released as a single and denounced in The Somerville Times as “exploiting our city as surely as Exxon exploits its customers.”
+(Click here or photo on right to hear exploit- ation.)

-Years later it was the official song for Somerville’s Holiday Lights bus tour and recently got a shout-out from John Hodgman on his podcast.
+Years later it was the official song for Somerville’s Holiday Lights bus tour and recently got a shout-out on the podcast Judge John Hodgman.

 In another bit, I reviewed records, including the legendary Bob Dylan “Bathroom Tapes”, recorded by Dylan’s next-door neigh- bor in Greenwich Village and featuring songs not usually assoc- iated with him, such as “O Sole Mio”, a medley from the musi- cal “Oklahoma!”, and a biting rendition of the “Theme from ‘Mister Ed'”…